 OVERVIEW / EA3201SRBB

-Most homeowners don’t have a need for a big bulky gas chainsaw.
-The most popular type of gas chainsaws are generally compact designs.
-This makes a lot of sense because the majority of homeowners have a need for light to medium-duty tree maintenance.
-A small percentage of the population has a need for a heavy-duty gas chainsaw with a 20″ to 28″ bar and chain.
+Most homeowners don’t need a large, bulky gas chainsaw.
+The most sought-after types of gas chainsaws are usually compact designs.
+This makes sense since most homeowners require a chainsaw for light to medium-duty tree maintenance.
+Only a small fraction of people need a heavy-duty gas chainsaw with a 20″ to 28″ bar and chain.

-This chainsaw is not for the farmers, ranchers and firewood dealers.
-I have more appropriate options for you.
+This chainsaw isn’t meant for farmers, ranchers, and firewood dealers.
+I have other options that are more suitable for you.

-What I like about this 14″ Makita is the range of practical features you get coupled with its small form.
-It feels great when I’m in the yard, doing my weekly pruning, limbing or cleaning up old fallen branches and/or trees.
-The safety features are built to protect, with redundancy built-in.
-For example, you get both an inertia chain brake and a mechanical brake, giving you an extra layer of protection in case of kickback.
+What I like about this 14″ Makita is the range of practical features it offers in its compact form.
+It feels great when I’m in the yard, doing my weekly pruning, limbing, or cleaning up old fallen branches and/or trees.
+The safety features are designed to protect, with redundancy built-in.
+For instance, you get both an inertia chain brake and a mechanical brake, providing an extra layer of protection in case of kickback.

-The anti-vibration engineering is noticeable after a few minutes, with minimal vibration coming through your hand and arms.
+The anti-vibration engineering is noticeable after a few minutes, with minimal vibration reaching your hand and arms.
 Makita has developed a wide array of chainsaw technology over the years, and even their least expensive chainsaws have advanced features that you won’t find on much more expensive brands.

 The chain speed is faster than comparable brands.
 This makes a noticeable difference when cutting through hardwood or gnarled, dense wood.
 Where some chainsaws might get bogged down, the EA3201SRBB tears through the wood thanks to its 12,800 RPM driving the chain, preventing it from stumbling.